TRIUMPH SPEED TRIPLE 1050 R (2016 - on) Review

 Other Triumph Speed Triple reviews on MCN

 Owners' reviews for the TRIUMPH SPEED TRIPLE 1050 R (2016 - on)

-1 owner has reviewed their TRIUMPH SPEED TRIPLE 1050 R (2016 - on) and rated it in a number of areas.
+2 owners have reviewed their TRIUMPH SPEED TRIPLE 1050 R (2016 - on) and rated it in a number of areas.
 Read what they have to say and what they like and dislike about the bike below.

 Summary of owners' reviews

 Best feature; The engine Worst feature; Long distance comfort, you can tour Europe two up on a Speed triple but I wouldn't necessarily recommend it.

 Excellent ride quality if you take time to adjust suspension correctly,comfort range is about 2 hours or a tankful Can't really fault the brakes, powerful and progressive

 Can't fault the 1050 triple engine on anything really other than another 10-20hp would have been nice.
 Power delivery is smooth and linear.

 Totally reliable over three years, only issue has been a "T" on the tank badge that came off after a few weeks of ownership, promptly fixed by the selling dealer.
 Seems fairly resistant to corrosion but then I believe in cleaning my bike after pretty much every ride or every couple of days if touring.

 Running costs I suppose aren't too bad except for fuel as the engine and handling do encourage enthusiastic use of the throttle and riding around in a gear lower than perhaps you should